 - Third, a newborn might have low levels of vitamin K because its intestines are not yet colonized with bacteria needed to synthesize it and the “vitamin K cycle” isn’t fully functional in newborns.
-It makes sense then to bypass the gut and inject vitamin K right into the muscle right?
-Except baby’s kidneys aren’t fully functional either.

 Here’s the black box warning label for the Vit.
 K shot straight from the FDA website.
 So is the Vit.
 K injection really completely “safe”?
-Those adverse reactions in the package inserts are just there for decoration, right?
-You can forget reading the “black box” warning.
-It’s just the life of a child, right?

 The vitamin K1 injection is synthetic, an unnecessary intervention, and a painful experience for your baby.
 Oral Vitamin K is used in Europe and is much safer.

 If you would prefer not be harassed, intimidated and forced to defend your lifestyle during one of life’s most precious moments (the birth of your child), my advice would be to skip the hospital drama.
-Have your baby at home or at a freestanding birth center instead.

-Optimising Vitamin K levels in the newborn
+Optimizing Vitamin K levels in the newborn

 - Initiation of early breastfeeding (colostrum is high in Vit.
 K)